Before you start

 For taxable payments, if you select the 6th, 7th, 8th, or 9th of the month, there may be instances where the tax deduction is higher than expected due to two payments falling within the same tax month.
 If the payment date falls on a bank holiday or weekend, we will process the payment on the preceding working day.
 Tax rebates resulting from these instances will typically be applied in the following month.
 For further information, please contact us.

-Although you may be taking some of your pension savings immediately using Income Release, your ‘target age’ is the age you may want to consider alternative retirement options.
-For example, using the rest of your pension savings to buy a secure income for life (often called an ‘annuity’).
-If you’re unsure or you haven’t decided yet, please use age 75.
-If you leave this blank, we’ll use age 75.
+Even if you’re taking some pension savings now, your target age is when you might choose other retirement options, such as using the rest of your savings to buy a secure income for life (an annuity).
 If you’d like to change your chosen target age in the future, just get in touch.

 Tax-free cash payment